matbuoro/matbuoro.github.io/education.md

 * ** Postdoctoral researcher (2012-2013), University of California, Berkeley, USA**
 Group: Evolutionary Ecology of Freshwater Fishes - Dr. Stephanie M. Carlson Lab
 *Life history syndromes: Spatial and temporal dispersal as alternative strategies for persisting in stochastic environments*
 *Dynamics of threatened steelhead juveniles (Oncorhynchus mykiss) in a seasonally fragmented stream habitat*

 * **Ph.D (2008–2011), CEFE-CNRS, University of Montpellier II, France**
-Group: Population Biology and Biostatistics
+Group: Population Biology and Biostatistics  (with Oliver Gimenez)
 *Evolutionary ecology in the wild using mark-recapture data: Atlantic salmon (Salmo salar) as a case study*

 ## Education